lorefnon/InGenR/contributing/README.md

 We're really glad you're reading this, because we need volunteer developers to help this project come to fruition. 👏

+Like all projects InGenR can have bugs and can benefit from enhancements.

 ## Goals

 InGenR is built around following goals: